Different golfers prefer different flexes sold by manufacturers. The most common flexes available are stiff and regular flex shafts.

 Doing this would leave the pitching wedge without a shaft so you would have to buy one after hard stepping.
 The 3-iron’s shaft would be surplus.

-The effect of hard stepping helps the shafts become a little stiffer while lowering ball flight after contact.
+What does hard stepping a shaft mean?
+It’s a process that helps the shafts become a little stiffer while lowering ball flight after contact.
 The club lengths will become longer after hard stepping.

-If you have a set of clubs that you feel are too stiff it might be worth soft stepping to try and attain better results.
-If it’s the reverse and you want stiffer clubs then hard stepping is a good route to go.
+When considering soft step vs hard step, if you have a set of clubs that you feel are too stiff, it might be worth soft stepping to try and attain better results.
+If it’s the reverse and you want stiffer clubs, then hard stepping is a good route to go.